Schedule of Hearings and Visits.

 In parallel with the annual hearings program, the Commission also conducts a rolling program of council visits.
 Each year the Commission offers approximately one third of all councils a visit by the Commission.
 This program is aimed at the Commission visiting every council at least once every three years.

-In 2019, invitations for Commission visits will be issued to the following councils:
+In 2019, invitations for Commission visits are being issued to the following councils:

 - South: Brighton Council, Glamorgan Spring Bay Council, Glenorchy City Council and Sorell Council

 - North: Flinders Council, Northern Midlands Council, West Tamar Council

 - North West: Burnie City Council, Circular Head Council and Kentish Council